HunterStevens/labs-engineering-standards/docs/topics/code-quality.md

     - Data migration code
     - Generated code
-- In addition to the above exclusions, the following filter settings may be used by any and all projects.
+- In addition to the above exclusions, the following filter settings may be used by all projects.
 Any additional filters require approval from an engineering manager.
   ``` yaml
   # .codeclimate.yml